marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 ```
 - Builds the **runtime** RL environment (active, live simulation - like a running game level) using the config file as a blueprint.
 - Defines what happens whey you run the code (runtime): robot actions etc.
-- **Runtime** here is like whey you assign funtions to run OnBeginPlay() on game dev in Unreal Engine for eg. Defines what happens when you press "Play" in the game engine. eg:
+- **Runtime** here is like whey you assign functions to run OnBeginPlay() on game dev in Unreal Engine for eg. Defines what happens when you press "Play" in the game engine. eg:
   - spawns actors, Spawns the robot, adds ground,
   - and sets lighting so the simulation world exists and is usable.
   - runs physics